slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Two major security rules:

 * **Zero trust**.
-To make it simple,stay skeptical, and always stay so.
+To make it simple, stay skeptical, and always stay so.
 * **Continuous validation**.
 In order to trust something, you have to validate what you doubt, and make validating a habit.

 Security principles:

 * For all the knowledge from the Internet, refer to at least two sources,  corroborate each other, and always stay skeptical.
 * Segregate.
-Don’t put all the eggs in one basket.
+Don't put all the eggs in one basket.
-* For wallets with important assets, don’t do unnecessary updates.
+* For wallets with important assets, don't do unnecessary updates.
 * What you see is what you sign.
 You need to be aware of what you are signing, and of the expected result after the signed transaction is sent out.
-Don’t do things that will make you regret afterwards.
+Don't do things that will make you regret afterwards.
 * Pay attention to system security updates.
 Apply them as soon as they are available.
 * Don't download & install programs recklessly can  actually prevent most risks.